(Coming February 2018)

-Understanding Jewish Customs course is an exciting course that covers topics related to most ideas present in Jewish practice.
-The course comprehensively covers the many issues of Jewish tradition that hold deep fascination for modern Christ-followers.
-The course will discuss practices like the lighting of the Shabbat candles, wearing of the kippah (head covering) and tzitzit (ritual fringes), affixing a mezuzah to the doors of houses.
+Understanding Jewish Customs and Prayer course is an exciting study that covers topics related to many core ideas present in a variety of Jewish practices.
+The course covers the many facets of various Jewish customs and beliefs that modern Christ-followers seek to understand.
+The course will discuss such practices the lighting of the Shabbat candles, wearing of the kippah (head covering) and tzitzit (ritual fringes), affixing a mezuzah to the doors of houses.
 During the course, we will look at traditional Jewish practices like Jewish wedding ceremonies and funerals, etc. The course will focus on understanding the origins and invested meanings of Jewish practice for today’s observant Jews.
 Our hope is that you will join us on this fascinating journey of discovery.

 The course is designed as ten 90 minute interactive sessions taught over a period of three months.
 The class sessions are conducted on weekends to accommodate your schedule and enable ongoing interaction with your classmates from around the world.
 If you are unable to make it to a particular session, the lecture will be recorded so you can see it and catch up when you become available.
 Please, fill out your details on the top right of this page and request our registrar to be in touch with you.